So what should you buy to lead a more eco-friendly lifestyle? And how do you know what not to buy?

 - A difference between reusable and single-use products is that resuables need to be washed after use, and studies frequently find that the way that a product is cleaned makes a significant difference to it’s overall impact.
 So, make sure you go easy on the hot water and soap.
 As a general rule, dishwashers use less water and energy than humans doing the washing up.
 For fabrics, Hubbub has some useful tips on reducing the environmental impact of your laundry.

-- The way we shop can also make a difference – if you do a lot of driving around to shop for sustainable goods it can reduce the benefits or even outweigh them altogether.
+- The way we shop can also make a difference – if you do a lot of driving around to shop for sustainable goods, the environmental impact of car use will reduce the benefits or even outweigh them altogether.
 If you do drive to the shops try to get as much as possible in one visit, and driving a long distance specifically to shop for sustainable goods is probably not worth it for most things.

 - Remember that small, independent businesses are looking to make money just as much as large corporations.
 Yes, that friendly eco-business looks lovely and seems to share your values, but in my experience, small businesses are just as likely to promote excess consumption as larger corporations, and are more likely to make unsubstantiated claims about the sustainability of their products.
 As a general rule, if it’s advertised, you don’t need it.

 If you are going to spend your money on anything, spend it on:

 Well made, quality items that are designed to last.
 These don’t always have to be brand new.

 Good quality, well-produced food (if this don’t bust your budget too much) especially things with eco-labels such as the Rainforest Alliance, Soil Association, and Marine Stewardship Council.
 Cheap food is a major cause of environmental destruction.